 DOL Defendants issued, prescribed, or duly promulgated the Trump Final Rule by having designated agency officials sign and send that final agency action to OFR.
 U.S. Army Corps of Eng'rs v.
 Hawkes Co., 578 U.S. 590, 597 (2016) (citing Bennett v.
 Spear, 520 U.S. 154 (1997)) (articulating what makes an agency action final: "First, the action must mark the consummation of the agency's decisionmaking process-it must not be of a merely tentative or interlocutory nature.
 And second, the action must be one by which rights or obligations have been determined, or from which legal consequences will flow.").
 That was the culmination of the DOL Defendants' decisionmaking process and was not tentative or interlocutory in nature.
 Id.; see Marsh Decl.
 Ex.
-C. DOL Defendants held a stakeholder call with the regulated community in which they articulated that significant rulemaking had taken place.28 Finally, the Trump Final Rule is an action by which "rights or obligations [were] determined," as it imposes on the regulated community the obligations associated with their participation in the H-2A Program, and the "legal consequences [that] will flow" for their failure to adhere to the obligations under it.
+C. DOL Defendants held a stakeholder call with the regulated community in which they articulated that significant rulemaking had taken place.
+Ex.
+Finally, the Trump Final Rule is an action by which "rights or obligations [were] determined," as it imposes on the regulated community the obligations associated with their participation in the H-2A Program, and the "legal consequences [that] will flow" for their failure to adhere to the obligations under it.
 Hawkes Co., 578 U.S. at 597.
 The Trump Final Rule was and is a final agency action of DOL.
-The released document itself clearly articulates that it is a "regulation" that was submitted to OFR for publication and said that "this version of the regulation may vary slightly from the published document if minor technical or formatting changes are made during the OFR review process."
-See Marsh Decl.
-Ex.
-D. (emphasis added).